 You might also consider a wall-mounted backdrop system.
 Such systems will reduce the number of trip hazards if fewer stands are required.

-Setting Photography Stands
+Setting Photography Stands for safety

 Experiment with the width of the legs of your stands to find the point at which it has maximum stability.
 For many stands, this will be where the legs create the broadest footprint, however, this can vary.
 This is especially important when working with heavy lights and large modifiers.